Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

 While considering the process (\ref{EMEPC}) in SMIWDs is theoretically tempting, it should be pointed out that their astrophysical studies have only started to develop.
-In particular, microscopic models of their development, of their internal structure or of their cooling process have not been yet developed to a point of general acceptance and to convincing tests by astrophysical data.
+In particular, microscopic models of their development, of their internal structure or of their cooling process have not yet been developed to a point of general acceptance and to convincing tests by astrophysical data, though the very recent publications \cite{BEBH,DM6} have made a basic breakthrough in the understanding the structure of the SMWDs.
 In several next paragraphs, we give a brief survey of recent developments.

 Detailed study of a strongly magnetized cold electron gas and its application to the SMWDs has recently been done in Refs.~\cite{KM,DM,DM1,DM2}.
-This theory stems from the Landau quantization of the motion of electrons in a magnetic field \cite{LL,SDM} and of its modification to the case of a very strong magnetic field \cite{LS} with a strength ${\cal B}\ge{\cal B}_c$.
-It turns out that in systems with small number of Landau levels, which is restricted by a suitable choice of the strength of the magnetic field and of the maximum of the Fermi energy $E_{\,\mathrm{F}}$ of the electron gas, the mass of the SMWD can be in the range (2.3 - 2.6)\,$M_\odot$, where $M_\odot \approx$ 2$\times$ 10$^{33}$ g is the solar mass.
+This theory stems from the Landau quantization of the motion of electrons in a magnetic field \cite{LL,SDM} and of its modification to the case of a very strong magnetic field \cite{LS} with a strength ${\cal B}\ge{\cal B}_c$\footnote{The magnetized WDs were studied earlier for weaker magnetic fields ${\cal B}\le{\cal B}_c$ in, e.g., Refs.\,\cite{BBMZ,MZBB,SUMA,WI}.}.
+It turns out that in systems with small number of Landau levels, which is restricted by a suitable choice of the strength of the magnetic field and of the maximum of the Fermi energy $E_{\,\mathrm{F}}$ of the electron gas, the mass of the SMWD can be in the range (2.3 - 2.6)\,$M_\odot$.
 It means that the strong magnetic field can enhance the energy of the electron gas to such a level that its pressure will force the gravity to allow the SMWD to have a mass larger than the Chandrasekhar-Landau (CL) limit of 1.44\,$M_\odot$ \cite{C,L}.

 The existence of the WDs with the mass exceeding the CL limit has recently been deduced from the study of the observed light curves for highly luminous type Ia supernovae.
 For instance, it was found in the case of the SN 2009dc \cite{KEAL} that such a model WD -- a progenitor of the supernova -- can be formed, if a mass accretion is combined with a rapid rotation.
 The comparison of calculations and the observations yielded an estimate of the WD mass within the limit of (2.2 - 2.8)\,$M_\odot$.
 The problem is that although the rotating WD is supposed to resist the gravitational collapse up to the mass $\approx$ 2.7\,$M_\odot$ \cite{HEAL}, no convincing calculations of such a WD mass limit exist so far in this model.
 The maximum stable mass of general relativistic uniformly rotating WDs, computed in Ref.\,\cite{BRR} within the Chandrasekhar approximation for the equation of state, is $M_{\,\mathrm{max}}$ = 1.51595 $M_\odot$ for the average nuclear composition $\mu$ = 2.
 Later calculations \cite{BRRS}, with the WD matter described by the relativistic Feynman-Metropolis-Teller equation of state, provided $M_{\,\mathrm{max}}$ = 1.500, 1.474, 1.467, 1.202 $M_\odot$ for $^4$He, $^{12}$C, $^{16}$O, and $^{56}$Fe, respectively.